itsmrajesh/springboot-couchbase/README.md

 Create couchbase user and make sure username is same as bucket name.

-Update those details in applications-[profile].properties
+Update those details in application-dev.properties

 Start the spring boot app and go to http://localhost:8080/swagger-ui.html